 There is no doubt that Internet security is becoming an increasingly popular topic.
 Many people feel that they are paying enough for their online services already.
-If this is your thinking, free Internet security tools can help you protect yourself online.
+This is where free Internet security tools can help you protect yourself online.

-One of our top VPN providers, CyberGhost has a free side which is supported by their paid users.
-The service is quite limited, especially when it comes to server availability, but it is still useful as a temporary solution.
+One of our top free providers, Proton has a free side which is supported by their paid users.
+The service is quite limited, especially when it comes to server availability and server speed, but it is still useful as a temporary solution.

 If you need to quickly unlock something that is blocked due to your location, the free web proxy from HideMyAss is a perfect option.

 Windscribe is another

 It is a good bet that after using the free service for a while you will see it’s true benefit and upgrade.